woossi0/suite/docs/usermanual/source/cartography/ysld/reference/featurestyles.rst

 **The purpose of a Feature Style is to specify drawing order.** The first Feature Style will always have its rules applied first, while the second Feature Style will be processed after that, etc.

-.. note:: It is not possible to specify order of individual rules inside a Feature Style.
-If drawing order of individual rules is important, enclose each rule in a Feature Style.

-.. warning:: THIS IS NOT QUITE TRUE.
-EXPAND THIS SECTION

 A Feature Style is a **top-level element** in a YSLD style.

 Consider the following style heirarchy: